-to be of type IO and the program should not import the module Unsafe.
-Furthermore, the allowed commands are eval, load, quit, and reload.
+be of type IO and the program should not import the module System.IO.Unsafe.
+Furthermore, only the commands eval, load, quit, and reload are allowed.
 This mode is useful to use KiCS2 in uncontrolled environments, like a computation service in a web page, where KiCS2 could be invoked by kics2 :set safe parser opts Define additional options passed to the KiCS2 front end, i.e., the parser program kics2home/bin/kics2-frontend.
 For instance, setting the option has the effect that each Curry module to be compiled is transformed by the preprocessor command transcurry into a new Curry program which is actually compiled.